What is a Data Warehouse

 And if 5 bytes doesn't seem impressive, change it to a percentage.
 This represents a 20% savings.
 Let's say your database is 100 GBs and our normalization savings scale linearly.
 The means you saved 20 GBs simply by changing how your data are stored!
 Nice job, you.

-But the skeptics may be curious if there’s a catch.
-Well, yes, the catch is a reason normalized databases aren’t great for analytics.
-Normalization optimizes for reduced disk space needed and quick insets, not for how quickly the data can be read out.
+But the skeptics may be curious at about the catch.
+Well, the catch is the one reason normalized databases aren't great for analytics.
+Normalization optimizes for reduced disk space needed and quick inserts, not how quickly the data can be read.

 Going back to the SQL query: